stormpath/stormpath-documentation/source/auth_n.rst

 #.
 In the "Monitoring" tab, uncheck "Automatically update relying party" and click **Apply**.

 #.
-Switch to the "Identifiers" tab, and copy your Stormpath Directory's HREF into the "Relying party identifier" text box, then click **Add**.
+Switch to the "Identifiers" tab, and copy your Stormpath Directory's href into the "Relying party identifier" text box, then click **Add**.
 Next click **OK**.

 #.
 Finally, go to Windows and open a Powershell window.
 In Powershell, enter the following command: "Set-AdfsRelyingPartyTrust -TargetName api.stormpath.com -SigningCertificateRevocationCheck None".